American Virgin (comics)

-American Virgin was an American comic book series published by Vertigo Comics and written by Steven T. Seagle and illustrated by Becky Cloonan.
+American Virgin is an American comic book series published by Vertigo Comics and written by Steven T. Seagle and illustrated by Becky Cloonan.
 The series launched on a monthly schedule in March 2006 and was canceled two years later.
 Seagle was able to finish his storyline.

 The story follows the life of Adam, a teenager who is a born-again Christian preacher, as well as his struggle with issues of his sexuality and faith.
 Adam's near constant companion is a stepsister, Cyndi, who is sexually liberal.

 Publication history

 The covers for the first three issues were penciled by Frank Quitely, while issues #4–14 featured covers by Joshua Middleton.
 Starting with issue #15 the cover artist was Celia Calle.
 Most of the series is penciled by Becky Cloonan with two issues drawn by Ryan Kelly.

 Plot

 There are five major story arcs: the first is "Head", consisting of four issues.
 The second is "Going Down", which consists of five issues.
 The third saga, "Wet" also contains five issues.
 The fourth story arc "Around the World" contained five issues as well.
 The series was canceled with the final arc, "Sixty-Nine", in issues #20–23.